 Even the journey here is spectacular.
 Taking to the skies I watch as Vancouver gets smaller and smaller in the window and the mountains loom magnificently in front.
 For the next hour I watch as we fly across majestic mountain ranges, deep blue fjords and impressive glacier fields.
 As we dip down toward Bella Coola, we fly between the mountains, making for an exhilarating final approach and landing (Pacific Coastal Airlines have been doing this for many years so I’m confident I’m in safe hands).
 Here, Neil, one of the guides from Tweedsmuir greets us cheerfully and starts our wilderness experience by taking us in to the forest just by the airport to show us an incredibly large cedar tree.
 It would take three of us to link together and stand around it…but this is just the beginning.

 We’re in wild country now, with tall peaks still snow capped lining the roadside and lush green forest in front, this is far off the beaten track British Columbia.
 Just 40 minutes from the airport and we turn in to Tweedsmuir Park Lodge.
 A little oasis in the wilderness, it’s charming and welcoming with the most awesome view (to put it the Canadian way!).
 My cabin is at the bottom of the lawn, the lawn which I am told grizzly bears often frequent at this time of the year.
 I’m advised not to wander off on my own and if I head down to the newly erected bear viewing platform down by the river, to walk with at least one other person and make a bit of noise so we don’t surprise any of our furry friends.
-The cabins are warm and cozy, propane fireplace in the corner, comfy bed and even WiFi coverage if you need it, although after a day here it’s hard to believe the outside world still exists.
+The cabins are warm and cosy, propane fireplace in the corner, comfy bed and even WiFi coverage if you need it, although after a day here it’s hard to believe the outside world still exists.
 The silence is glorious and the view inspiring.
 Each morning brings a crisp clear day full of possibilities…for me, it’s the bears!

 From late August each year, the salmon swim up the Atnarko River to spawn and then die.
 This somewhat brutal event is a magnet to the grizzly bears of the region who head down from the mountains in droves as they smell the first of the dying salmon.
 The promise of easy pickings in the river is just too tempting and an opportunity to gorge themselves before the winter freeze.